To Find a College, Find Yourself

 - Environment that values you for who you are and what you do well

-After gathering your thoughts, plan a visit, if at all possible, so you can walk around campus.
+Walk around campus.
 Visit.
 Visit, visit. (link to other blog: College Visit Checklist: 8 Tips for the Perfect Visit) Local campuses are a good way to start because they help you refine your thinking of what you like and don’t like.
 Register through the college or university website for an information session/tour.
 The admissions department will host your appointment so bring plenty of questions about the academic and social life on campus.
 For schools beyond your geographic reach, take advantage of virtual tours on school websites.
 As you narrow your college list, you may want to plan campus trips during spring break and the summer months.

 While on campus, take notes and begin to develop your list of priorities as they relate to your academic interests, extracurricular activities, and student life.
 Think carefully about your goals for your undergraduate education and identify the must-haves for your dream school.
 Check out the school vibe and determine if the school will both challenge and support you.